- Home

 Overview

-Over the past two decades, Nick Paumgarten has become one of The New Yorker’s most cherished and popular staff writers.
+Over the past two decades, Nick Paumgarten has become one of The New Yorker’s most admired and popular staff writers.
 He brings to journalism what great novelists bring to fiction: an instinct for character, a respect for complexity, and an eye for the telling moment.
-What Paumgarten has never done—until now—is write a book.
-The Intangibles is his memoir told through the odd but vivid lens of hockey.
-Not a book about hockey, really, but one in which a lifetime of obsessively hanging around the game—as player, parent, son, coach, fan, middle-aged white guy in New York, person of privilege, an imperfect man among other imperfect men—provides a vivid and sneaky-exotic window into a cultish world that hides in plain sight.
+The Intangibles is his memoir told through the oddly illuminating lens of hockey.
+Not a book about hockey, really, but one in which a lifetime of obsessively hanging around the game — as player, parent, son, coach, fan, middle-aged white guy in New York, person of privilege, an imperfect man among other imperfect men — provides a vivid and sneaky-exotic window into a cultish world that hides in plain sight.
+It’s an alternate realm of aspirational vigor and prolonged boyishness, of plucky brutishness and occasional violence, a haven and a release from the pressures of adulthood and city life.

-Over the past two decades, Nick Paumgarten has become one of The New Yorker’s most cherished and popular staff writers.
+Over the past two decades, Nick Paumgarten has become one of The New Yorker’s most admired and popular staff writers.
 He brings to journalism what great novelists bring to fiction: an instinct for character, a respect for complexity, and an eye for the telling moment.
-What Paumgarten has never done—until now—is write a book.
-The Intangibles is his memoir told through the odd but vivid lens of hockey.
-Not a book about hockey, really, but one in which a lifetime of obsessively hanging around the game—as player, parent, son, coach, fan, middle-aged white guy in New York, person of privilege, an imperfect man among other imperfect men—provides a vivid and sneaky-exotic window into a cultish world that hides in plain sight.
+The Intangibles is his memoir told through the oddly illuminating lens of hockey.
+Not a book about hockey, really, but one in which a lifetime of obsessively hanging around the game — as player, parent, son, coach, fan, middle-aged white guy in New York, person of privilege, an imperfect man among other imperfect men — provides a vivid and sneaky-exotic window into a cultish world that hides in plain sight.
+It’s an alternate realm of aspirational vigor and prolonged boyishness, of plucky brutishness and occasional violence, a haven and a release from the pressures of adulthood and city life.